 Service in Our Professions and Our Communities

-Through our partnerships with several health care systems, for example, we are delivering on-site programs that make education accessible and affordable to registered nurses seeking the career advancement—and improved patient outcomes—associated with higher levels of education.
-In this, we are doing our part to achieve the national goal of having 80% of the nursing workforce be prepared with a BSN by 2020.
+Through our partnerships with several health care systems, for example, we are delivering on-site programs that make education accessible and affordable to registered nurses seeking career advancement—and improved patient outcomes—associated with higher levels of education.
+We are doing our part to achieve the national goal of having 80% of the nursing workforce be prepared with a BSN by 2020.

 Similarly, our service in local schools—from the work of student teachers to the design and delivery of innovative fitness and nutrition programs—provides valuable professional resources to school districts while advancing health and wellness one child at a time.